Measles

 Virus detection (PCR and culture)

-- The preferred specimens for PCR testing are throat or nasopharyngeal swabs (ideally collected within three days of rash onset, but up to ten days post-rash may be successful).
-PCR testing can also be done on urine and may improve sensitivity of testing.
+- The preferred specimens for PCR testing are throat or nasopharyngeal swabs (ideally collected within three days of rash onset, but up to 10-14 days post-rash may be successful).
+PCR testing can also be done on urine and may improve sensitivity of testing, especially among vaccinated individuals.
 Clinical specimens for PCR should be collected at the same time as samples taken for serologic testing.

-- Highly suspicious measles specimens should be sent to the Colorado State Public Health Laboratory for PCR testing under the direction of a CDPHE Vaccine Preventable Disease (VPD) epidemiologist.
-Some commercial labs also offer PCR testing for measles.
-A provider may choose to test low-suspicion patients commercially.
+- Highly suspicious measles specimens should be sent to the Colorado State Public Health Laboratory for expedited PCR testing under the direction of a CDPHE Vaccine Preventable Disease (VPD) epidemiologist.
+This testing is performed on a fee-for-service basis.
+CDPHE does not have public health funding to cover measles testing.

 - Positive PCR in patients with an acute febrile rash illness is confirmatory unless explained by recent MMR vaccination (during the previous 6-45 days) or not otherwise ruled out by other confirmatory testing or more specific measles testing in a public health laboratory.